INSIDE: Roam the Gnome’s Asia Travel Blog for Family Travel with Kids.

-Here is our comprehensive guide to the best first aid kit and equipment to take travelling in all of Asia and Indonesia, India, Nepal and South America too.
+Here is our comprehensive guide to the best first aid kit and equipment to take travelling in:

 That’s relative, depending on how long you plan to visit, whether you will only stay in 5 star hotels or are happy to live on a backpacker budget, and eat street food or dine in fancy restaurants every day.